ghostunnel/ghostunnel/README.md

 Both commands above launch a ghostunnel instance that uses the certificate and private key for the selected keychain identity to proxy plaintext connections from a given UNIX socket to example.com:443.
-Note that combing both the identity and issuer flags in one command will cause ghostunnel to select certificates where both attributes match (matching with AND on both subject name/issuer).
+Note that combining both the identity and issuer flags in one command will cause ghostunnel to select certificates where both attributes match (matching with AND on both subject name/issuer).